GlenWong97/CS3237-GROUP12/aws-iot-demo/aws-iot-demo/README.md

 ## Download the example app code

 The <a href="https://github.com/divineprog/evo-demos/tree/master/Demos2015/aws-iot-demo">example code for this tutorial</a> is available on GitHub.
-The demo is called "AWS Lambda IoT Demo" and contains the code needed to run the example apps using Evothings Client and Evothings Workbench.
+The demo is called "AWS EC2 IoT Demo" and contains the code needed to run the example apps using Evothings Client and Evothings Workbench.

 ## Set up your AWS account

-Please follow the <a href="http://docs.aws.amazon.com/lambda/latest/dg/setting-up.html"> instructions at the AWS website</a> to get up and running with AWS Lambda.
+Please follow the <a href="https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/EC2.html"> instructions at the AWS website</a> to get up and running with AWS EC2.

-The files in folder <code>aws-resources</code> contains templates you can use to set up the AWS Lambda service.
+The files in folder <code>aws-resources</code> contains templates you can use to set up the AWS EC2 service.

 ## Enter your access keys